nibscbioinformatics/ampliconseq_qiime2/README.md

 conda activate qiime2
 ```

-6. Edits the `reads` variable in the `run_amplionseq.sh` script and provide full path to your reads:
+6. Provide the full path to your reads folder by editing the READS variable in the `run_ampliconseq.sh` script :

 ```
 #!/usr/bin/env bash